ziming-zh/ziming-zh.github.io/_posts/2022-07-30-Elfs-Bakery-Dream.md

 > The source code of the game together with other presenting materials could be found at the GitHub repo [Elfs-Bakery](https://github.com/ziming-zh/Elfs-Bakery/)
 {: .prompt-info }

 > Click [here](https://focs.ji.sjtu.edu.cn/silverfocs/demo/2022/p2team17/) to play our game.
+Since arrow keys are required for character manipulation, please play our games on computers for better game experience.
 {: .prompt-tip }

 ## Introduction